appetizerio/replaykit/README.md

 Please submit an issue for bugs, enhancements and feature requests.
 Pull requests are welcomed too.

+## Installation
+For Linux and MacOS, download the binary(appetiezr-toolkit-darwin-x64 for MacOS and appetizer-toolkit-linux-x64 for Linux) and add it to the PATH; For Windows, download the zip file(appetizer-toolkit-win.zip), extract it anywhere you like and add the directory to the PATH.
+Now enjoy it!

 ```
 usage: appetizer-toolkit-linux-x64 [-h] {version,trace,adb,devices,plan} ...